It's not easy to be home-bound with children with special needs!

 - Contact your teacher or IEP team if you have questions.

-Please see the menu on the left to read about Special Education and IEPs.
+Please see the menu on the left to read about supporting your child through the transition through high school.
 (On a mobile phone, the menu is at the top.)